Canis mosbachensis: Taxonomy

-The holotype of the Mosbach wolf Canis mosbachensis Soergel, 1925 was found in Jockgrim, Germany.
+The Mosbach wolf occurred in the time between Canis etruscus in the Early Pleistocene and the modern C. lupus.
+The phylogenetic descent of the extant wolf C. lupus from C. etruscus through C. mosbachensis is widely accepted.
+However, other researchers cannot see a clear anatomical relationship between C. mosbachensis and C. etruscus, that C. mosbachensis is more similar to C. arnensis, and that it exhibits a size and dentition more similar to an omnivorous jackal.

 In 2010, a study found that the diversity of the Canis group decreased by the end of the Early Pleistocene to Middle Pleistocene and was limited in Eurasia to two types of wolves.
 These were the small wolves of the C. mosbachensis–C. variabilis group that were a comparable size to the extant Indian wolf (Canis lupus pallipes), and the large hypercarnivorous Canis (Xenocyon) lycaonoides that was comparable in size to extant northern grey wolves.

-The Mosbach wolf occurred in time between C. etruscus in the Early Pleistocene and the modern C. lupus.
-The Mosbach wolf was smaller than most North American wolf populations and smaller than C. rufus, and has been described by Kurten as being similar in size to Canis papilles, the Indian wolf.
 As wolves continue to evolve they become bigger.
-Nowak proposed that C. mosbachensis was the ancestor of Eurasian and North American wolves, and that one population of C. mosbachensis invaded North America where it became isolated by the later glaciation and there gave rise to C. rufus.
+The mammalogist Ronald Nowak proposed that C. mosbachensis was the ancestor of Eurasian and North American wolves, and that one population of C. mosbachensis invaded North America where it became isolated by the later glaciation and there gave rise to C. rufus.
 Another population of C. mosbachensis remained in Eurasia and evolved into C. lupus, from where it invaded North America.

-The true grey wolves made their appearance at the end of the Middle Pleistocene at about 0.5–0.3 million years before present (YBP).
-The phylogenetic descent of the extant wolf C. lupus from C. etruscus through C. mosbachensis is widely accepted.
-Thenius, Lumley, and Argant each consider C. mosbachensis to be a subspecies of the grey wolf and propose the designation C. lupus mosbachensis.
-However, other researchers cannot see a clear anatomical relationship between C. mosbachensis and C. etruscus, that C. mosbachensis is more similar to C. arnensis, and that it exhibits a size and dentition more similar to an omnivorous jackal.
+The last specimen of the Mosbach wolf in Europe dates to 456–416 thousand years ago, however some specimens were found in southern England that may date to MIS 11—9.

+In 2022, Cajus Dietrich proposed the new subspecies Canis lupus bohemica for remains in the Bat Cave system located near Srbsko, Central Bohemia, Czech Republic dating to around 800,000 years ago.

+Description

+Morphological characters distinguishing C. mosbachensis from C. lupus are ambiguous, and distinguishing the two species is often done based on the body size of specimens (often based on the size of the lower carnassial tooth), which is not necessarily reliable.
+Specimens of C. mosbachensis are smaller than the largest modern populations of C. lupus, exhibiting a lower range of size variability.

-The last specimen of the Mosbach wolf in Europe dates to 456–416 thousand years ago, when it gave rise to the wolf Canis lupus.
-The earliest remains of a wolf in Europe were found in the Middle Pleistocene site of La Polledrara di Cecanibbio, 20 km north-west of Rome in deposits dated 406 thousand years ago.
+The Mosbach wolf was a short-legged carcass feeder adapted for scavenging megafauna on the mammoth steppe.
+Its cranial shape is almost identical to the modern wolves found in the Dinaric Alps-Balkans region.
+The last specimen of the Mosbach wolf in Europe dates to 456–416 thousand years ago, however some specimens were found in southern England that may date to MIS 11—9.